Obesity and walking: Possible strategies

 One possible suggested strategy to maximize energy expenditure while reducing lower joint extremity is to have obese people walk at a slow speed with an incline.
 Researchers found that by walking at either 0.5 or 0.75 m/s and a 9° or 6° incline respectively would equate to the same net metabolic rate as an obese individual walking at 1.50 m/s with no incline.
 These slower speeds with an incline also had significantly reduced loading rates and reduced lower-extremity net muscle moments.
 Other strategies to consider are slow walking for extended periods of time and training underwater to reduce loads on joints and increase lean body mass.

-Limitations working with fat individuals as study participants
+Limitations working with obese individuals as study participants

 It is often very difficult to recruit obese people that do not have other comorbidities such as osteoarthritis or cardiovascular disease.
 It is also difficult to deduce if a healthy population is representative of the entire obese population because the people that volunteer may already be somewhat active and have a greater fitness than their sedentary counterparts.
 Another difficulty lies in the ability to characterize biomechanical variables due to the large variability between research groups placement of biomechanical markers.
 Marker placement often used for lean individuals can be difficult to find on obese individuals due to the excess of adipose between the bone landmark and the marker.
 The uses of DEXA and X-rays have improved the placement of these biomechanical markers, but variability still remains and should be taken into account when analyzing scientific findings.